-Objective #2: Determine if SPLOST funds were spent in accordance with the SPLOST Resolutions passed on March 1, 2016 and March 16, 2021.
+Objective #2: Determine if SPLOST funds were spent in accordance with SPLOST Resolutions passed on March 1, 2016 and March 16, 2021.

-Procedures: We obtained a copy of the SPLOST Resolution as approved by the Board of Education of the School District and the voters of the county.
-Using a listing of disbursements for the test period, we tested 40 individually significant items and a sample of 73 of the remaining 732 expenditures in order to ensure that spending of SPLOST funding was compliant with the approved activity in the resolution.
-We tested each transaction to supporting documentation such as vendor invoices.
+Procedures: We obtained a copy of the SPLOST Resolutions as approved by the Board of Education of the School District and the voters of the county.
+Using a listing of disbursements for the test period, we tested 49 individually significant items and a sample of 81 of the remaining 807 items in order to ensure that spending of SPLOST funds was compliant with the approved activity in the resolutions.
+We tested each transaction to supporting documentation such as vendor invoices to ensure expenditures were in accordance with the SPLOST resolutions and were spent efficiently and economically.